 - Companies must collaborate with CX and business leaders to expand the scope of ethical data collection, use and exchange.
 Employees must be trained on the ethical use of personal data and data transparency.

 Data breaches have been a cumulative fault of greedy corporations, weak regulations, and indifferent consumers.
 Consumers and companies need to take responsibility for their actions.
 Consumers must raise their awareness while companies must be transparent about their inner workings.
-The personalisation vs privacy paradox will exist as long as their greed and impetuous attitude on both sides.
+The personalization vs privacy paradox will exist as long as their greed and impetuous attitude on both sides.